BCI & Neuroscience — Research Frontier

 - Cross-session and cross-subject generalization without recalibration

-- Continuous control (not just discrete classification)
+- Continuous control (not discrete classification) for natural interaction

 - Transfer learning to reduce per-user training burden